kuvivek/drivingTheoryInGermany/README.md

 541. What is the maximum permitted length of a car and trailer vehicle combination, without a protruding load?
 Answer: 18m

-542. What must you do if the oil pressure warning light fails to switch off after starting the engine?
-✅ I check the engine oil level
+542. What must you do if the oil pressure warning light fails to switch off after starting the engine?  ––– IMP ✅ I check the engine oil level
 ✅ I shut down the engine immediately
 ❌ I continue driving until the next oil change